Defining stakeholders is the first step to make the most of Experience design in Bizagi.

 •Stakeholders end up being embodied as entities in Bizagi's data model.
 This means that each stakeholder has its separate/specific attributes or collections that other stakeholders may not have.

-In order to define stakeholders, first ensure you have moved into the Experience design view by clicking on the Experience option at the ribbon.
+In order to define stakeholders, first make sure you have moved into the Experience design view by clicking on the Experience option at the ribbon.

 Note that the first time you go into the stakeholders definition, you will see a help box displaying a brief description on what a stakeholder is.